-₩ This section is a checklist for use by schematics designers using the XS1-A12A-128-FB217.
-Each of the following sections contains items to check for each design.
-N.1 Clock Pins MODE0 and MODE1 are set to the correct value for the chosen П frequency.
+If you use USB, then your clock frequency is one of 12, 24, 48, or 96 MHz (Section 8).
+Pins MODEO and MODE1 are set to the correct value for the chosen frequency.
 The MODE settings are shown in the Oscillator section, Section 8.
 If you have a choice between two values, choose the value with the highest multiplier ratio since that will boot faster.
-OSC\EXT\N is tied to ground (for use with a crystal or oscillator) or П tied to VDDIO (for use with the internal oscillator).
+OSC_EXT_N is tied to ground (for use with a crystal or oscillator) or tied to VDDIO (for use with the internal oscillator).
 If using the internal oscillator, set MODE0 and MODE1 to be for the 20-48 MHz range (Section 8).
 If you have used an oscillator, it is a 1V8 oscillator.
-(Section 16) П N.2 USB ULPI Mode This section can be skipped if you do not have an external USB PHY.
-If using ULPI, the ULPI signals are connected to specific ports as shown П in Section K. If using ULPI, the ports that are used internally are not connected, see Section K. (Note that this limitation only applies when the ULPI is enabled, they can still be used before or after the ULPI is being used.)
-N.3 Boot The device is connected to a SPI flash for booting, connected to X0D0, П X0D01, X0D10, and X0D11 (Section 9).
+(Section 17) N.2 Boot The device is connected to a SPI flash for booting, connected to X0D0, X0D01, X0D10, and X0D11 (Section 9).
 If not, you must boot the device through OTP or JTAG.
 The device that is connected to flash has both MODE2 and MODE3 connected to pin 3 on the xSYS Header (MSEL).
 If no debug adapter connection is supported (not recommended) MODE2 and MODE3 are to be left NC (Section 9).
 MODE4 is set in accordance with Section 9.

-The SPI flash that you have chosen is supported by xflash, or you have created a specification file for it.
+The SPI flash that you have chosen is supported by xflash , or you have created a specification file for it.
+N.3 JTAG, XScope, and debugging You have decided as to whether you need an XSYS header or not (Section $\mathbf{M}$ ) If you included an XSYS header, you connected pin 3 to any MODE2/MODE3 pin that would otherwise be NC (Section M).

-N.4 JTAG, XScope, and debugging You have decided as to whether you need an XSYS header or not (Section $\mathbf{M}$ ) If you included an XSYS header, you connected pin 3 to any MODE2/MODE3 pin that would otherwise be NC (Section M).
-If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section M).
-N.5 GPIO You have not mapped both inputs and outputs to the same multi-bit port.
-N.6 Multi device designs Skip this section if your design only includes a single XMOS device.
+If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section $M$ ).
+N.4 GPIO You have not mapped both inputs and outputs to the same multi-bit port.
+N.5 Multi device designs Skip this section if your design only includes a single XMOS device.
 One device is connected to a SPI flash for booting.
 Devices that boot from link have MODE2 grounded and MODE3 NC.
 These device must have link XLB connected to a device to boot from (see 9).
 If you included an XSYS header, you have included buffers for RST_N, TMS, TCK, MODE2, and MODE3 (Section L).